 If you’re unsure what type of cargo insurance might be best for your shipment, it’s worthwhile to speak to your freight carrier or 3PL.
 Many freight companies offer insurance options and can advise on the best option based on the specific details of your shipping situation.

-To make matters worse, carrier liability won’t always cover you in every situation.
-Unless you can clearly prove that the carrier is at fault then you won’t end up with any compensation.
-Not to mention the fact that these claims can often take quite a bit of time to be resolved.
-You may not even be covered up to the value of your shipment.
-Therefore, you stand to lose a lot of money.
+Liability claims can often take quite a bit of time to be resolved, too.
+You may not be covered up to the value of your shipment even if a fault with the carrier is found; therefore, you stand to lose a lot of money.

 In short, if a partial or complete loss of your freight will result in a significant negative consequence for your business, cargo insurance is strongly recommended.

 Clearly, there are some key benefits to having cargo insurance - especially from the carrier liability vs cargo insurance perspective.
-So, if you’re still wondering what you’ll gain from this type of insurance, then this should hopefully clear a few things up.
+If you’re still wondering what you’ll gain from this type of insurance, let’s itemize a few key points. .

 With all that in mind, cargo insurance for your freight shipments is a no-brainer in nearly all shipping situations.